orbit-systems/mars/README.md

 Pointer dereferences are memory accesses, plain and simple, no fanfare.
 A programmer can look at C code and know *almost exactly* what the generated machine code will look like.

-Mars was born out of the desire for another "high level assembly" language, but without all the baggage that C comes with today (obtuse syntax, multiple—sometimes incompatible—standards, unportable compiler-specific features).
+Mars was born out of the desire for another "high-level assembly" language, but without all the baggage that C comes with today (obtuse syntax, multiple—sometimes incompatible—standards, unportable compiler-specific features).